NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/I/Inexplicable Apparatus.md

 * * *

 **Effect** You command the apparatus to magically jury-rig an item you hold or that's within 5 feet of you.
-The item is repaired, as a 3rd-rank [[Spells/Mending|Mending]] spell.
+The item is repaired, as a 3rd-rank [[Mending|Mending]] spell.
 This lasts for 10 minutes, after which the item returns to its previous state of disrepair unless you've Repaired it before then.

 *Source: Pathfinder GM Core*
 *ORC*